-The Missouri Chamber supports improving the state's business corporate environment and removing potential barriers facing expanding new businesses in Missouri.
-Fully funding programs such as Missouri One Start, Deal Closing Fund and the Missouri Partnership will allow Missouri to attract and grow businesses across the state.
+The Missouri Chamber supports improving the corporate environment and removing potential barriers facing expanding new businesses in Missouri.
+Fully funding programs such as Missouri One Start, Deal Closing Fund, Upskill Credential program, the Missouri Partnership, and other economic development programs will allow Missouri to attract and grow businesses across the state.